-[10] The Complainant submitted that the cap rate applied to the subject property is incorrect due to the flawed methodology employed by the City to derive a typical cap rate for Beltline commercial properties.

-[11] The Complainant argued that the City erred by applying typical valuation parameters against actual sales to derive a typical cap rate applied to the subject, and he quoted from several CARB decisions commenting on the error of mixing actual and typical parameters in the calculation of a typical cap rate (see CARB 1302/2011-P, CARB 1340/2011-P, and CARB 1036/2012-P).

-[12] The Complainant submitted Collier's cap rate study (Exhibit C1, p.71), which analysed four "B" quality properties (three of which were common to the City's study) between September 2011 and January 2012, showing median/mean cap rates of 7% and 7.15% respectively.
+- [10] The Complainant submitted that the cap rate applied to the subject property is incorrect due to the flawed methodology employed by the City to derive a typical cap rate for Beltline commercial properties. - [11] The Complainant argued that the City erred by applying typical valuation parameters against actual sales to derive a typical cap rate applied to the subject, and he quoted from several CARB decisions commenting on the error of mixing actual and typical parameters in the calculation of a typical cap rate (see CARB 1302/2011-P, CARB 1340/2011-P, and CARB 1036/2012-P). - [12] The Complainant submitted Collier's cap rate study (Exhibit C1, p.65), which analysed four "B" quality properties (three of which were common to the City's study) between September 2011 and January 2012, showing median/mean cap rates of 7% and 7.15% respectively.

-[13] The Complainant also included a map (Exhibit C1, p.84), highlighting the subject property and seven other comparable properties used in both the Complainant and Respondent's studies, as well as Real Net reports for the four comparable sales he relied upon (Exhibit C1, pp. 72-82).
+[13] The Complainant also included a map (Exhibit C1, p.78), highlighting the subject property and seven other comparable properties used in both the Complainant and Respondent's studies, as well as Real Net reports for the four comparable sales relied upon (Exhibit C1, pp. 66-77), and a pro forma analysis (Exhibit C1, p.101) to support his requested valuation.